 6.2 The Exoneration Penalty and the Advisory Hearing and RYA Arbitration of the RYA Rules Disputes Procedures will be available.
 This sets out three types of hearing for resolving Rules disputes: Type 1: Advisory Hearing not involving a protest.
 Type 2: Arbitration: a pre-protest hearing with a mediator and an Exoneration penalty of 20% of starters (min 2 places, max 5 places) Type 3: A full protest hearing.
 The three types give a competitor or other party, who has a dispute he wishes to resolve, a choice of resolution processes.
 It allows him to choose the one that best suits his wishes and circumstances.
 Type 1 and Type 2 as above are available as additional options for all club races.
 The full SI text is displayed on the Notice Board and is available online at Http://www.rya.org.uk/racing/charter see best practice/rules disputes.

 6.3 Protest Flag: The requirement to display a Red Flag to inform the Protestee does not apply [Change to Rule 61.1(a)]

-7.5 Award of Trophies Except in Open or Invitation events, a Club Trophy may only be awarded to a Full, Honorary, or Cadet member of the Club.
-All dinghy trophies will be awarded to the winning team, irrespective of the ownership of the boat, unless otherwise laid down in the current dedication of the trophy.
+7.5 Award of Trophies: Except in Open or Invitation events, a Club Trophy may only be awarded to a Full, Honorary, or Cadet member of the Club.
+All dinghy trophies will be awarded to the helm, irrespective of the ownership of the boat, unless otherwise laid down in the current dedication of the trophy.
 In any Series or Event of more than one race, at least two valid races must be sailed for a trophy to be awarded.

 Issued by the Hon Sailing Secretary Download a pdf HERE